Kovel: History

 The name Kovel comes from a Slavonic word for blacksmith hence the horseshoe on the town's coat of arms.
 The rune-inscribed Spearhead of Kovel was found near Kovel in 1858.
 It dates to the early 3rd century, when Gothic tribes lived in the area.

 Kovel (Kowel) was first mentioned in 1310.
 It received its town charter from the Polish King Sigismund I the Old in 1518.
 In 1547 the owner of Kowel became Bona Sforza, Polish queen.
-In 1564 starost of Kowel became Kurbski (d.
+Since 1564 the starost of Kowel was Andrei Kurbski (d.
 1584).
 From 1566 to 1795 it was part of the Volhynian Voivodeship.
 Kowel was a royal city of Poland.
+In 1792 the 3rd Polish Vanguard Regiment was garrisoned in Kowel, and later on also the 2nd Polish National Cavalry Brigade was stationed there.

-After the late 18th century Partitions of Poland the town fell into the Russian Empire for over a hundred years.
-During the First World War, the city was a site of the Battle of Kovel between the Central Powers and the Russian Empire.
-In the interwar period, Kovel served as the capital of Kovel County in Volhynian Voivodeship of the Polish Republic.
+After the Third Partition of Poland, in 1795, the town fell into the Russian Empire for over a hundred years.
+During the First World War, the city was a site of the Battle of Kowel between the Central Powers and the Russian Empire.

+During the Polish–Soviet War, on September 12, 1920, it was the site of a battle between the Poles and Russians.
+The Poles won the battle, capturing a large amount of weapons and military equipment, including two armored trains and 26 cannons.
+In the interwar period, Kowel served as the capital of Kowel County in Wołyń Voivodeship of the Polish Republic.
 It was an important garrison of the Polish Army, here the headquarters of the 27th Volhynian Infantry Division was located.
 Furthermore, at the village of Czerkasy, a large depot of the Polish Army was located.
 In 1924, construction of the St. Stanislaus Bishop and Martyr Roman Catholic church began.